Leaders Chelsea hit eight at bottom club Leicester

 Not to be left out, Kerr added a fifth as Reiten's assist stole the show again.
 Her searching ball left the Australian with an easy task, but her finish was typically emphatic.

-Four minutes after the break, Fleming added to Leicester's misery.
+Five minutes after the break, Fleming added to Leicester's misery.
 Jemma Purfield's weak clearance from Charles' cross fell to her, and she dispatched with confidence.

-Moments after their introduction, Alsu Abdullina and England linked up for the former to head home a seventh 15 minutes from time.
+Moments after their introduction, Alsu Abdullina and England linked up for the latter to head home a seventh 15 minutes from time.

 There was still time for Kirby to bundle home late on, with Abdullina involved again.